ypid/seafile-wiki/Seahub-Translation.md

 ## Translate ##

-1. Locate the translation file in your language.
-For example, if you want to translate Russian, the file is seahub/locale/ru/LC_MESSAGES/django.po
+1. Locate the translation file(``seahub/locale/<lang-code>/LC_MESSAGES/django.po``).

+  For example, if you want to translate Russian, the file is seahub/locale/ru/LC_MESSAGES/django.po.
+If the path does not exist, please copy from an exist path, and change ``lang-code`` to fit your language.

 2. Open the file using utf-8 text editor.